lstmemery/yeast-transcriptomics/README.md

 # Transcriptomics in yeast

-### A computational bioinformatics dataset with 92 sets of yeast data on 6000 genes
-Yeasts (saccharomyces cerevisiae) are used in the production of beer, wine, bread and many other biotechnology applications such as creating complex pharmaceuticals.
+Yeasts (saccharomyces cerevisiae) are used in the production of some of the most cherished food choices such as beer, wine, and bread.
+There are many other biotechnology applications not limited to complex pharmaceuticals.

-Yeasts are great model organisms for for their small genome consisting of ~ 6000 genes.
-They are also single cells making them more homogeneous in gene expression.
+Yeasts are great model organisms for for their simple and small genome consisting of approximately 6000 genes.
+They are also single cell organisms making them more homogeneous in gene expression.

+### Data
-We will be using RNA expression for yeasts grown in various stress conditions.
-We will be unraveling the genetic mechanisms involved in stress with the overal aim in using this knowledge for studying other diseases.
-Expression levels were normalized by TPM (transcripts per million), following a default normalization procedure.
+The dataset in this project consists of gene expression levels for 92 yeast strains treated with various stimuli.
+RNA expression levels are normalized to TPM (transcripts per million), following a default normalization procedure.

+### Goal
+The goal of this project is to unravel the genetic mechanisms involved in yeast stress adaptation through building a visualization platform that allows scientists to explore the data more easily.

+### Skills
+You will need an introductory knowledge of RNA expression analysis workflow, shiny applications, and design thinking.

-The original data can be found [here](https://www.kaggle.com/costalaether/yeast-transcriptomics).
+This project is inspired by a data shared on a kaggle competition, and the original data can be found [here](https://www.kaggle.com/costalaether/yeast-transcriptomics).